ElvisDougJan/redux_example/README.md

 # Create a Redux example
-A simple implementation for Redux
+A simple implementation for Redux for learning only